tofuwen/tofuwen.github.io/_pages/about.md

 Research Interests
 ======
-My current research interests are Machine Learning, Causality and Recommendation Systems.
+My current research interests are Machine Learning, Out-of-Distribution Generalization, Causality and Recommendation Systems.
 In particular, I am interested in designing principled algorithms using mathematical insights to solve real-world problems.

 Preprints and Publications
 ======